 Mental health care is an essential part of health care and can exacerbate physical illnesses.
 Policymakers have acknowledged the necessity to increase access to such services through legislative action like the ACA, but disparities remain.
 Given the obvious barriers of provider access, and the financial strain of seeking out-of-network care, when thinking of ways to increase access and utilization of mental health services, policymakers should look to network adequacy as an area of mental health coverage reform.

 Chapin, W and Whaley C. Prices Paid to Hospitals by Private Health Plans Are High Relative to Medicare and Vary Widely.
 RAND Corporation; May 9, 2019.
-Following up on a 2017 study on Indiana hospital prices, researchers at the RAND Corporation looked at large group health plan claims across 25 states to assess hospital price variation from 2015 to 2017.
+Following up on a 2017 study on Indiana hospital prices, researchers at the RAND Corporation looked at health plan claims across 25 states to assess hospital price variation from 2015 to 2017.